FelipeBuongermino/FelipeBuongermino/README.md

 ### Tech Skills

--   Data Analytics with Python (Pandas, Numpy, and Matplotlib) and SQL
+-   Data Analytics with Python (Pandas, Numpy, and Matplotlib) and SQL.
--   Statistics with Scipy, Seaborn and Statsmodels
+-   Statistics with Scipy, Seaborn and Statsmodels.
--   Machine Learning with Scikit-learn
+-   Machine Learning with Scikit-learn.
--   Deep Learning with TensorFlow, Keras
+-   Deep Learning with TensorFlow, Keras.
--   Develop Data Products with Google Cloud Platform, ML Flow, Heroku and Streamlit
+-   Develop Data Products with Google Cloud Platform, ML Flow, Heroku and Streamlit.
--   Data Visualization with Power BI
+-   Data Visualization with Power BI.